0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 SecurityEnabled              : True
 ```

-The output is missing the users of the group `Security Reader AD Group`.
+The output is missing the user of the group `Security Reader AD Group`.

 ## New cmdlets for recursively searching through groups and roles
 #### Get-AzureADGroupMemberRecursive
 So I created the PowerShell cmdlet `Get-AzureADGroupMemberRecursive` which takes a group object as input and recursivly searches through all group objects and returns user objects.
+The code of the cmdlet is:

 ```powershell
 Function Get-AzureADGroupMemberRecursive{